Make your Mexican recipes pop with these fajita veggies copycat recipe of the famous Chipotle side. Fresh, flavorful, and easy to make.

 - Sauté the peppers, onions, salt and spices.

 - Add lime juice and enjoy!

-- Dairy free cheese, or even try nacho cheese!
+- Cheese- dairy free if needed, or even try vegan nacho cheese!

 - A fresh lime wedge